duzzisantos/mern-stack-crud-app-HR-ANALYTICS/README.md

  # Employee list
  The employee list displays employees in the database - on individual cards that list their details .
 After the `GET` request is performed, the user is able to filter  employees based on `Staff ID` and `department`.
- Furthermore, they are able to delete or modify an existing employer's records with the aid of the `DELETE` and `PUT` requests respectively.
+ Furthermore, they are able to delete or modify an existing employee's records with the aid of the `DELETE` and `PUT` requests respectively.

  # Appraisal logic
  The appraisal will be done based on five pieces of numerical information viz: